-The Accreditation Commission For Traffic Accident Reconstruction requires that all accredited reconstructionists attain eighty (80) Continuing Education Units (CEUs) within a five-year period from passing the examination to renew their ACTAR accreditation.
+The Accreditation Commission for Traffic Accident Reconstruction requires that all accredited reconstructionists accrue eighty (80) Continuing Education Units (CEUs) within a five-year period after passing the examination in order to be eligible for renewal of their accreditation.

 Obtaining CEUs -

 Individuals can obtain CEUs by attending training events that are ACTAR CEU eligible.
 ACTAR CEU eligible events are those that have been submitted to ACTAR on a Group CEU Application by the sponsoring organization.